visit-dav/visit/src/doc/using_visit/Plots/PlotTypes/VolumePlot.rst

 ``Single Domain``: Resample the data on to a single rectilinear grid on rank zero (0).

-``Parallel Redistribute``: Resample the data over all ranks on to a rectilinear grid and redistribute the results over all rank.
+``Parallel Redistribute``: Resample the data over all ranks on to a rectilinear grid and redistribute the results over all ranks.

 ``Parallel Per Rank``: Resample the data on each rank on to a rectilinear grid.
 Does not account for multiple samples on boundaries.